steverobbins/magedownload-cli/README.md

 mv magedownload.phar /usr/local/bin/magedownload
 ```

-And can be used: `magedownload info`
+And can be used: `magedownload help`

 [See all releases](http://magedownload.steverobbins.com/download/)